 You see, I am not perfectly back to my mini skirt shape yet, but a few weeks ago I wouldn’t even dare to put this one on, let alone taking a photo! (and next time when taking a photo, I will remember to remove the keys from my pocket.)

-So I am definitely progressing, and despite of that I am short of means for getting proper treatment (standard massage and wrapping therapy), and despite of that according to the medical consensus, lymphedema is not curable, and despite that in these few past months I had been told million times that “you can’t do much about it”, “you have to live with it”, “you can never heal it”, I was even ridiculed quite a few times for mentioning some of those lifestyle changes that have already been proved to be beneficial, I keep true to my ever optimist self and keep believing that I can not only treat my legs but cure them.
+So I am definitely progressing, and despite of that I am short of means for getting proper treatment (standard massage and wrapping therapy), and despite of that according to the medical consensus, lymphedema is not curable, and despite that in these few past months I had been told million times that “you can’t do much about it”, “you have to live with it”, “you can never heal it”, I was even ridiculed quite a few times for mentioning some of those lifestyle changes that have already been proved to be beneficial, I keep true to my ever optimist self and keep believing that I can not only treat my legs but cure them, heal them.

 I am positive especially now that I have the testimonial of a few others who had already done it, healed their lymphedema and got rid of it for good!
 Or a few others who have remarkable results within a short time, with methods that are not used yet in standard medicine.